Meteor-Community-Packages/meteor-collection-hooks/README.md

   // Gives you an opportunity to run post-removal tasks that don't
   // necessarily depend on the document being found in the database
   // (external service clean-up for instance).
+  // this.transform() obtains transformed version of doc, if defined.
 });

 test.before.find: function (userId, selector, options) {